DilSenevirathna/API-Testing_Swagger-Pet-Store/README.md

 https://github.com/user-attachments/assets/c30713cc-45c4-4bc7-aff9-8e656223939b

-A modular, scalable API testing framework built with Python + pytest
+🐾 Swagger PetStore API Automation Framework

-📘 Overview
+A Modular, Scalable API Testing Framework Built with Python + pytest 📘 Overview

-This project is a fully structured API automation framework created using the Swagger PetStore API.
+This project is a fully structured API automation framework built using the Swagger PetStore API.
 It demonstrates clean architecture, reusable components, and maintainable test design — suitable for both learning and real-world QA workflows.

 The main goals of this project are to: